Normally, I’d stick this in asides, but I just upgraded WordPress and my asides are not working. It looks like more

 Tofurky hit store shelves in 1995, and the meatless dish has become a cultural phenomenon, even showing up on the TV shows ” Jeopardy” and “The O.C.”
 Tibbott’s company, Turtle Island Foods of Hood, Ore., has annual revenue of $11 million.
 Tofurky sales have grown 37 percent this year from 2006.
-He expects to sell 270,000 Tofurkys by the end of the holiday season, which translates to 438,000 pounds of tofu, wheat protein, canola oil and Myprotein Discount Code spices.
+He expects to sell 270,000 Tofurkys by the end of the holiday season, which translates to 438,000 pounds of tofu, wheat Hemp Protein Powder HQ, canola oil and Myprotein Discount Code spices.

 The concept was born of Tibbott’s vegetarian frustrations.
 After attending Bethesda-Chevy Chase High School, he left for college in Ohio in 1969 and returned home having sworn off meat.
 Thanksgiving was particularly tough, he said, recalling a nasty bout with a stuffed pumpkin and a rock-hard gluten roast.

 “We were looking for something for an answer and we figured there’s probably other people out there,” he said.